T.I.: 2007: T.I. vs. T.I.P.

 T.I. released his fifth album, T.I. vs. T.I.P., on July 3, 2007.
 The lead single from the album was "Big Shit Poppin' (Do It)", which was produced by Mannie Fresh and was released to radio stations on April 17, 2007.
 The second single, "You Know What It Is" featuring Wyclef Jean, was released June 12, 2007.
 T.I. vs. T.I.P. sold 468,000 copies in the United States, according to Nielsen SoundScan, and debuted at number one on the Billboard 200 and the Top R&B/Hip-Hop Albums chart.
 It was T.I.'s second chart-topper in a row: King opened at number one on the Billboard 200 with 522,000 copies in late March 2006.

 The album included guest performances from Jay-Z, Busta Rhymes, Wyclef Jean, Nelly, and Eminem, and production by Eminem, Jeff Bass, Mannie Fresh, Grand Hustle, The Runners, Just Blaze, Wyclef Jean and Danja.
 Absent from this album's production lineup was T.I.'s longtime producer DJ Toomp and The Neptunes.
 In October 2007, T.I. released his third single, "Hurt", featuring Busta Rhymes and Alfamega.

 2008–2009: Paper Trail

 In early 2008, T.I. collaborated with Mariah Carey on the "I'll Be Lovin' U Long Time" remix, peaking at number 58 on the U.S. Hot 100 and number 36 on the Hot R&B/Hip-Hop Songs.

 While under house arrest, T.I. began writing lyrics down on paper for his sixth studio album.
 The first official single from the album, titled "No Matter What", was released in April 2008.
 The music video was released in June 2008 on MTV's FN Premieres.
-The official lead single was "Whatever You Like", released in July 2008, and became the most successful single of his career up until that point, breaking the record for the highest jump to number one on the Billboard Hot 100, jumping from number 71 to number one and also becoming T.I.'s first solo number one single on the chart.
+The official lead single was "Whatever You Like", released in July 2008, and became the most successful single of his career up until that point, breaking the record for the highest jump to number one on the Billboard Hot 100, jumping from number 71 to number one and becoming T.I.'s first solo number one single on the chart.
+On YouTube, the video has a combined 333 million views, as of March 2024, split between a copy posted on T.I.'s and Atlantic Records' channels.

 The third single was "Swing Ya Rag" which featured vocals and production from Swizz Beatz.
 T.I. released his sixth album, Paper Trail, in September 2008.
 The title of the album refers to the lyrics he had written down on paper.
 Like many other rappers, T.I. abandoned this style of rapping after his debut album I'm Serious by just memorizing lyrics.
 His representative explained that T.I. wanted to "take more time to really put something down [this time]".
 The album debuted at number one on the Billboard 200 selling 568,000 copies in the United States.